Folded Gentle Algebras: Introduction

 In Section~\ref{sec:BasicProps}, we outline some basic representation-theoretic properties of folded gentle algebras.
 This includes the first result of the paper, which is that folded gentle algebras are examples of \emph{biserial algebras} (in the sense of \cite{WaldWasch,WaschSkow}) over a field that is not algebraically closed. \begin{thm*}[Theorem~\ref{thm:Biserial}] Let $A$ be a folded gentle algebra.
 Then $A$ is a biserial algebra. \end{thm*}

-In Section~\ref{sec:Strings}, we outline some preliminary notions from various papers (such as \cite{ButlerRingel}, \cite{CBClans} and \cite{Deng}) on \emph{words, strings, bands} and their associated modules.
+In Section~\ref{sec:Strings}, we outline some preliminary notions from various papers (such as \cite{SemilinearClan}\cite{ButlerRingel}, \cite{CBClans} and \cite{Deng}) on \emph{words, strings, bands} and their associated modules.
 We also adapt these notions to the setting of folded gentle algebras, as the crease loops require additional considerations to be made.
 In particular, words, strings and bands of folded gentle algebras contain \emph{crease symbols}, which can result in symmetric structures and additional equivalences to consider.
 We then precisely define the classes of modules we wish to consider in the paper, which are \emph{symmetric} and \emph{asymmetric} \emph{string modules} and \emph{band modules}.
+The are essentially the same as the definitions given in \cite{SemilinearClan}, except for some differences in notation: we define the module structures combinatorially in terms of word concatenations.
+The reason for the slight difference in notation is that it better suits the combinatorial proofs of results later in the paper.

 In Section~\ref{sec:UnfoldedGentle}, we introduce both \emph{folding} and \emph{unfolding} in the context of gentle and folded gentle algebras.
 Specifically, we show that for any folded gentle algebra, there is a corresponding gentle algebra that is related to the folded gentle algebra via an \emph{unfolding procedure}.
 We call the corresponding gentle algebra an \emph{unfolded gentle algebra}.
 We then show that this induces the existence of a group action of $\integer_2$ on both the quiver and the algebra of the unfolded gentle algebra.
 Taking the quotient of the quiver of the unfolded gentle algebra with respect to this group action (a.k.a folding) takes one back to the folded gentle algebra.
 At the end of this section, we explore the technical implications of this on the combinatorics of words, strings and bands in folded gentle algebras and unfolded gentle algebras, and how they are related to each other.
 In particular, we show the following, which is essentially Definitions~\ref{def:Z2Words}, \ref{def:FoldedStrings} and \ref{def:FoldedBands} and Lemmata~\ref{lem:FoldedStrings}, \ref{lem:FoldedBands}, \ref{lem:OddParity} and \ref{lem:FoldedSymmetric}.